mushroomfire/mdapy/README.rst

 GUI Mode
 -------------

 - After installing mdapy, type **mdapy** at CMD can start the GUI mode.
+Note that this mode only runs on Windows platform now.

 .. image:: doc/source/images/GUI.gif